itzakash/Rest-API-node-js-mysql-CURD/README.md

 # REST-API in nodejs
 ## Step 1
-Create a new database "crud" in phpmyadmin
+Create a new database "YOUR_DATABASE_NAME" in phpmyadmin

 ## Step 2
 Create a table "users" with fields id(int)(PRIMARY KEY), name(varchar(100)), email(varchar(30)),location(varchar(100))